JanitaHaasiniGelivi/Shared-Brain/README.md

 The profile modal creates a private agent token and a copyable instruction block.
 The included rules keep the database available only to authenticated Firebase users.
 For token-only agent access without Google sign-in, add a Firebase Cloud Function or custom auth flow that validates `agentTokens/{token}` before reading or writing ideas.

-## AI Title Suggestions

-The app calls `/api/suggest-title`, which is handled by `server.js`.
-The OpenAI key lives in `.env.local`, which is ignored by git.
-For a team production deployment, move this server endpoint into a Firebase Cloud Function or another private backend.